ysyk2021/the-art-of-intention-techniques-for-manifesting-your-dreams-and-personal-growth/src/chapter-4-3.md

-Chapter 2: Overcoming Resistance to Intention: The Role of Mindfulness in Setting Intentions
+The Role of Mindfulness in Setting Intentions
 ============================================================================================

 Setting intentions can be challenging, especially when we face resistance and self-doubt.
 In this chapter, we will explore the role of mindfulness in overcoming resistance to intention and staying focused on our goals.